Link prediction for ex ante influence maximization on temporal networks: Experiments

 The strong performance of LogRegSum and Static (mem) yields some key insights into the {\it ex ante} IM task on temporal networks.
 It first demonstrates that predicting the future evolution of the network is not strictly necessary to determine the most influential seed nodes.
 Instead, the majority of the information needed to select seed nodes can be extracted from the previous edge history while the actual evolution of the network does little to change the importance of nodes.
 This unexpected result---somewhat in disagreement with results from the related, yet distinct, vaccination problem \cite{holme_vacc}---indicates that while a network is evolving over time, the underlying importance of nodes, from an IM-sense, may not change.
 Thus, elucidating the influential nodes from the observed network is more important than predicting the future evolution.
 Indeed, link predictions may yield noisy results and inherently lose information due to cutoffs and thresholds, so methods that only consider historical data, such as LogRegSum and Static (mem), may perform better by ``averaging out'' some of this noise.
 Additionally, in light of Static (mem) performing so well, it should be no surprise that LogRegSum also does well since this method only predicts links for edge pairs with at least one historical edge.
 Thus, even though GNN and NMF can predict links for any edge pairs, this may not be an advantageous feature.
+We stress that these findings only apply for the SI model, and may not be applicable under other diffusion mechanisms.
 Lastly, we saw that if a link prediction method or heuristic yielded predictions with $n_p<k$ active nodes, then choosing the remaining $k-n_p$ seed nodes becomes a non-trivial task.
 This problem is avoided with methods such as LogRegSum and Static (mem), which always allow for all $n$ nodes to be considered for the seed set.
 We stress that these conclusions only apply to these datasets and the SI diffusion model.